Photo by Olga1969

 FAQ

 What is the difference between a tented camp and glamping?
 “Glamping” (glamorous camping) describes a wide range from upgraded campsites to genuine luxury camps.
-The luxury tented camps described here are at the far end of the spectrum — permanent platforms, extraordinary furnishing, extraordinary personal service, and extraordinary cuisine that make the word “camping” almost misleading.
-The defining characteristic is the extraordinary intimacy with the landscape that permanent buildings cannot provide.
+The luxury tented camps described here sit at the far end of that spectrum — permanent platforms, high-end furnishing, attentive personal service, and serious cuisine that make the word “camping” almost misleading.
+What defines the category is the closeness to landscape that a permanent building simply can’t offer.

 Is a safari tented camp safe?
-Africa’s luxury tented camps (Singita Sabora, Jack’s Camp, Wilderness Bisate) are entirely safe — the camps have perimeter systems, the guides are highly trained, and the wildlife behavior around camp is monitored constantly.
-The extraordinary sounds of wildlife at night from the tent are exciting rather than dangerous — the camps are positioned and managed with complete awareness of wildlife movement.
+Africa’s luxury tented camps (Singita Sabora, Jack’s Camp, Wilderness Bisate) are entirely safe — the camps have perimeter systems, the guides are highly trained, and wildlife behavior around camp is monitored constantly.
+Hearing wildlife at night from the tent is exciting rather than dangerous — the camps are positioned and managed with complete awareness of animal movement.

 What is the best tented camp experience in Asia?
-For the most extraordinary natural landscape: Camp Indus in Ladakh (the extraordinary Himalayan landscape, the extraordinary night sky).
-For the most extraordinary wildlife: Aman-i-Khás in Ranthambore (the Bengal tiger encounters).
-For the most extraordinary cultural immersion: Chhatra Sagar (the extraordinary Rajasthani family hosting, the extraordinary cultural program of Rajasthan village visits and craft demonstrations).
+For landscape: Camp Indus in Ladakh (the Himalayan setting and its night sky).
+For wildlife: Aman-i-Khás in Ranthambore (Bengal tiger encounters).
+For cultural immersion: Chhatra Sagar (Rajasthani family hosting and a program of village visits and craft demonstrations).